 GIFTS FOR FESTIVAL GOERS

-I included this in my gift guide for teens last year, but it’s still a winning stocking filler for younger teens or tweens, or for any teen girl planning to go to a festival next summer.
+I’ve included this in my gift guide for teens most years, because it’s a winning stocking filler for younger teens or tweens, or for any teen girl planning to go to a festival next summer.
 Girls never really grow out of glitter, do they?
-The Gypsy Shrine is available in Top Shop, but you can also by face and hair glitter, and body jewels online here.
-From £5.50.
+You can buy face and hair glitter, and body jewels at Amazon.
+From £5.99.

 Cool Gifts for Teenage Boys